skywalkerSam/skywalkerSam.dev/_data/posts/the-journey.md

 ---
 title: "The Journey..."
-excerpt: "The journey is all there is.
-And the only journey is the one within, for no destination is final.
-One after the other, and life goes on…"
+excerpt: "No destination is final.
+The journey is all there is, and the only journey is the one within."
 coverImage: "https://images-assets.nasa.gov/image/NHQ202211040023/NHQ202211040023~orig.jpg"
 date: "2025-05-21T03:35:07.322Z"
 author: